In the context of natural selection and evolution, what is a deri... | Channels for Pearson+

 1

-Understand the concept of a derived trait: In evolutionary biology, a derived trait is a characteristic that has evolved in a species and is not present in its ancestors.
-This trait is a result of evolutionary changes that have occurred over time.
+Understand the concept of a derived characteristic: In evolutionary biology, a derived characteristic is a trait that appears in a recent part of a lineage but was not present in the last common ancestor of that lineage.

-Differentiate between ancestral and derived traits: An ancestral trait is one that is inherited from a common ancestor and is present in multiple species.
-In contrast, a derived trait is unique to a particular species or group and has evolved after diverging from the common ancestor.
+Differentiate between ancestral and derived traits: An ancestral trait is one that was present in the common ancestor of a group, while a derived trait is a new feature that evolved after the group diverged from its ancestor.

-Consider the role of derived traits in natural selection: Derived traits can provide advantages that help a species survive and reproduce in its environment.
-These traits may arise due to mutations, genetic recombination, or environmental pressures.
+Consider the context of natural selection: Derived characteristics can arise due to natural selection, where certain traits provide a survival or reproductive advantage in a specific environment, leading to their prevalence in a population.

-Examine examples of derived traits: For instance, the development of opposable thumbs in primates is a derived trait that provides a functional advantage in manipulating objects, which is not present in their distant ancestors.
+Analyze the options given: The correct definition of a derived characteristic is 'A trait that is present in an organism but absent in the last common ancestor of the group.'
+This distinguishes it from traits that are ancestral or shared by all members of a clade.

 Watch next